Improve your health by learning

 3

-Chances are likely that you already have people that you can call when you’re frustrated, or friends or family to give you an honest, and positive suggestion when you need it most.
-Who are those people to you?
+Chances are, you already have people you can call when you’re frustrated, or friends and family who give you honest, positive suggestions when you need them most.

 Building Your Support Team